ozairkhan2810/cric-kit/README.md

-# cric-kit
-An e-commerce website

 # [Cric-Kit](https://cric-kit.netlify.app)
+An e-commerce website for all your wants pertaining to IPL.

 ### Landing page
 - Multiple types of categories.